mutineer612/aws-dcos-terraform-install/README.md

 ### Setup SSH keypair
 Create a new ec2 SSH keypair in AWS.
 Download the .pem file and copy into the `$HOME/.ssh` directory.

-Chmod the pem file so only the owner/user had read permissions
+Chmod the pem file so only the owner/user has read permissions
 ```
 $ chmod 400 <filename>.pem
 ```